akashmjn/cs224n-gpu-that-talks/README.md

 *   **Evaluation**: Runs model predictions across the entire training and validation sets for different saved model checkpoints and saves the final results.
 *   **Demo**: Interactively type input sentences and listen to the generated output audio.

+## Further:

+* Training on different languages with smaller amount of data available [Dataset of Indian languages](https://www.iitm.ac.in/donlab/tts/)
+* Exploring use of semi-supervised methods to accelerate training, using a pre-trained 'audio-language model' as initialization